Naila-Srivastava/GWAS-SNPs-Annotation-Prioritization/README.md

-# Asthma pGWAS SNP Prioritization and Interpretation
+# GWAS SNPs Annotation, Prioritization and Interpretation associated with Asthma

 ## Overview